SRodi/ebpf-server/README.md

 #### get_connection_summary

-Get connection statistics for a specific process over a time period.
+Get connection attempt statistics for a specific process over a time period.
 You can query by either PID or command name.

+**Important**: This tool captures `connect()` syscall attempts, not actual network latency.
+It counts how many times a process attempted to establish connections, which is useful for monitoring application behavior and connection patterns.

 Request format (by PID):
 ```json